IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_3.md

 - developed mobile app under the hood business logic template, integrate NoSQL database and network management
-- implemented mobile app basic ui
+- implemented mobile app basic UI
-- adapted figma design for further ui development <!-- TODO rephrase if text is not close enough -->
+- adapted Figma design for further UI development <!-- TODO rephrase if text is not close enough -->
 - proved concept that rust is able to run on mobile devices
-- created mvp backed
+- created MVP backed
 - developed ML part for searching similar tasks

 ### Todo library

-In our [Rust Library](https://github.com/JustOrgYou/joy-todo-library) we've implemented main datastructures that will serve as an API for the external interactions.
+In our [Rust Library](https://github.com/JustOrgYou/joy-todo-library) we've implemented main data structures that will serve as an API for the external interactions.

 Also we've successfully tested possibility to execute rust code from Flutter